leannalight/backend-deployment/README.md

 # backend-deployment
-Deploying the API backend of project Mesto
+Deploying the API backend for project Mesto